-Take the Muottas Muragl Funicular from the Punt Muragl Talstation (bottom station) to Muottas Muragl (8,051-ft/2,454-meters) (see directions below).
-Overlooks near the exit to the funicular station offer stunning views of the Albula Alps to the west/southwest, dominated by Piz Julier and Piz Ot, towering above the Upper Engadine Valley.
+Take the Muottas Muragl Funicular from the Punt Muragl Talstation (bottom station) to Muottas Muragl (8,051-ft.).
+(See trailhead directions below).
+Overlooks near the exit of the funicular station offer stunning views of the Albula Alps, dominated by Piz Julier and Piz Ot, towering above the northwest side of the Upper Engadine Valley.
 St. Moritz, Celerina and Samedan lie nestled along the valley floor.

-To the south views extend up Val Roseg to the high peaks of the Bernina Alps, including Piz Bernina, Piz Scerscen, Piz Gluschaint and Piz Roseg, to name a few.
-To the east, Piz Vadret and Piz Muragl fill the skyline above the Val Muragl (Muragl Valley).
+To the south views extend up Val Roseg to the high peaks of the Bernina Alps, including Piz Bernina, Piz Scerscen, Piz Roseg and Piz Gluschaint, to name a few.
+To the east/southeast, Piz Vadret and Piz Muragl fill the skyline above the Val Muragl (Muragl Valley).

-When you are done enjoying the views, find the trail signs behind the funicular station.
-Turn right (southeast) toward Chana Segantini (1h 45min) and Alp Languard (2h 45min) on a trail descending on moderate grades through pastures, passing Alp Muottas along the way.
-At 0.9 miles the grade abates as the trail reaches the floor of Val Muragl and passes a small building.
+After enjoying the views, find the trail signpost behind the funicular station and head southeast toward Chana Segantini (Segantini Hut).
+The trail descends on moderate grades through pastures, passing Alp Muottas along the way.
+At 0.9 miles the grade abates as the path reaches the floor of Val Muragl and passes a small building.
 Ignore the trail to the right that drops to Punt Muragl and Samedan.

 Just before reaching a stream, pass a trail branching left at 1.1 miles toward Lej Muragl (Lake Muragl) and Fcla.
 Muragl (Muragl Pass).
 Continue straight ahead, crossing the wood bridge over the stream draining Val Muragl.